Stay safe and check the latest government advice at Coronavirus Victoria.

 Queen Victoria Gardens

 Have your picnic lunch alongside the lucky ducks who call this picturesque park home.
 Spot John Olsen’s bronze frog leaping from the water.
-And snap perfect spring pics with the giant floral clock.
+And snap perfect summer pics with the giant floral clock.
 Then it's just a short walk to hidden Lake Waterfall for post-picnic adventuring.

 The heritage-listed Carlton Gardens make a grand backdrop for posh picnics.
 Wander around the 19th century flower beds, duck-filled ponds and ornate fountains.
 Then spread your picnic rug in the shade of an ancient canopy.